Edmontosaurus: Locomotion

 E. regalis in a quadrupedal pose.

 Like other hadrosaurids, Edmontosaurus is thought to have been a facultative biped, meaning that it mostly moved on four legs, but could adopt a bipedal stance when needed.
 It probably went on all fours when standing still or moving slowly, and switched to using the hind legs alone when moving more rapidly.
 Research conducted by computer modeling in 2007 suggests that Edmontosaurus could run at high speeds, perhaps up to 45 km/h.
 Further simulations using a subadult specimen estimated as weighing 715 kg when alive produced a model that could run or hop bipedally, use a trot, pace, or single foot symmetric quadrupedal gait, or move at a gallop.
 The researchers found to their surprise that the fastest gait was kangaroo-like hopping (maximum simulated speed of 17.3 m/s), which they regarded as unlikely based on the size of the animal and lack of hopping footprints in the fossil record, and instead interpreted the result as indicative of an inaccuracy in their simulation.
 The fastest non-hopping gaits were galloping (maximum simulated speed of 15.7 m/s) and running bipedally (maximum simulated speed of 14.0 m/s).
-They found weak support for bipedal running as the most likely option for high-speed movement, but did not rule out high-speed quadrupedal movement.
+Although they found 10 repeats to be insufficient for high-speed quadrupedal movement analysis, the paper highlights that a high-speed quadrupedal gait cannot be ruled out for hadrosaurs.

 While long thought to have been aquatic or semiaquatic, hadrosaurids were not as well-suited for swimming as other dinosaurs (particularly theropods, who were once thought to have been unable to pursue hadrosaurids into water).
 Hadrosaurids had slim hands with short fingers, making their forelimbs ineffective for propulsion, and the tail was also not useful for propulsion because of the ossified tendons that increased its rigidity, and the poorly developed attachment points for muscles that would have moved the tail from side to side.